openresty/lua-resty-core/lib/ngx/resp.md

 ngx_resp.set(531, "user defined error")
---> the response line will be: 531 user defiend error
+--> the response line will be: 531 user defined error
 ```

 [Back to TOC](#table-of-contents)